Procurement Policy

 Contract Management

-For each contract the Procurement Lead will use the Intend Contract management system to store and maintain a contracts records in line with Curo’s Contract Management Handbook.
+For each contract the Procurement Lead will use the In-Tend Contract management system to store and maintain contract records in line with Curo’s Contract Management Framework.

 Contracts will be effectively managed to ensure: